pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 Try the [BJ Lazy Load](https://wordpress.org/plugins/bj-lazy-load/){.external} plugin for WordPress and the [Image Lazyloader](https://www.drupal.org/project/lazyloader){.external} module for Drupal.

 ### Send Only as Many Pixels as Needed
-Images are expected to grow and shrink by large amounts according to device and browser size, but it's overkill to use a 4000x4000 pixel image within an element that will never render larger than 200x200 pixels.
+Images might be expected to grow and shrink by large amounts according to device and browser size, but it's overkill to use a 4000x4000 pixel image within an element that will never render larger than 200x200 pixels.

 One of the newer HTML5 tags, `<picture>`, addresses this scenario in ways that the older `<img>` tag did not.
 Drupal 8 and WordPress core support this tag by default.
 Drupal 7 support has been backported to the [Picture](https://www.drupal.org/project/picture){.external} module.